-Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a manifestation of the Divine.
-He was considered to be a Siddha, a Perfect Being.
+Nityananda was often referred to as ‘Bhagavan’ by his devotees, meaning ‘Lord’ – a human manifestation of the Divine.
+He is considered to be a Siddha, a Perfect Being.

 A devotee once asked Nityananda where was best place to go on a pilgrimage.
 He answered, “the Heart is the hub of all spiritual pilgrimages, go there and roam.”

 'Om Namo Bhagavate Nityanandaya' Voices, instrumentation, and video created by Leo Dale.

 Height: 9.5" Shipping weight: 17 lbs.

 International shipping is a separate charge to be calculated.

 Edition of 50, including a Certificate of Authenticity numbered and signed by the artist.

 Inspired by an early photograph of Nityananda in his teens, this sculpture shows the young yogi garlanded and sitting in meditation during the transition time from a boy named Ram...